 If we're shooting on a tripod, or hand-held at a very high shutter speed, these prints will be critically sharp: someone can walk right up to the photo, examine it quite closely and there will be detail as fine as the naked eye can detect.

-With 35mm or medium format film a consumer-grade flatbed scanner is inadequate for enlargement past 6-8X.
-For smaller formats, we need a dedicated film scanner, a drum-scanner or a high-end flatbed.
-That's another discussion.
+With 35mm or medium format film a consumer-grade flatbed scanner like the EPSON is inadequate for enlargement past 6-8X.
+For smaller formats, we need a dedicated film scanner, a drum-scanner or a high-end flatbed... which is another discussion.

 The taking lens was a 70-year old Carl Zeiss Jena Tessar and the enlargement is almost 10x.
 Even so, there is no grain and the in-focus areas are tack-sharp.
 You can see small particles of dust and hair on the telephone that were previously invisible to the human eye.
 You can see the photo here.

 So while theory is good, there's nothing like practice.
 Some images print well at all sizes, some do not.
-Competent sharpening is an important skill.
+Some images can be enlarged further or printed at lower dpi and still look sharp.
+Finally, competent sharpening is an important skill: it allows us to print at lower dpi or make larger prints.

 There are many ways to sharpen an image.
 Entire books have been written on the subject.
 Here's a simple method that works for monochrome as well as color.
 It helps eliminate the distracting visual artifacts we often see with unskillful sharpening: halos, stepping, banding, etc.

-Read Sharpen the Mid-Tones Only for a quick and effective method that lets us avoid digital artifacts and preserve the beauty of analog capture.
+Read Selective Sharpening in Photoshop for a quick and effective method that lets us avoid digital artifacts and preserve the beauty of analog capture.

-Some images look sharp and will enlarge better than others, requiring less sharpening.
-With less sharpening, they will look more natural.
+Some images appear sharp automatically.
+They enlarge better.
+With less sharpening, they look more natural.
 For further explanation, see Two Barns: One Sharp, One Not ?

 For our serious work, it's a good idea to scan at a higher resolution than we need.
 We can always down-size the image to print at whatever size we like.
 The only problem with this approach is that we end up with large files, which are expensive to store.
-Nowadays we can purchase an affordable external hard-drive.
+Nowadays we can purchase an affordable external storage device.
 It's safer than leaving them on the computer itself, which is more subject to failure and accidental deletions in the long-run.
-I store my photos on an external drive and copy that every day to a backup disk.
+I store my photos on an external storage device and copy that every day to a second backup device.
 On my Mac, I use Carbon Copy Cloner.

 RBG files are 3 X the size of Grayscale images.
-To save room on your hard drive, don't save your monochrome images in RGB.
+To save room on your storage device, don't save your monochrome images in RGB.
 Just save them in 16-bit B&W. When it's time to print, you can always convert to RBG and add a Color Fill layer for toning purposes.